-Charities for single parents can be found throughout the U.S., providing support to mothers and fathers who are raising kids on their own.
-They may offer financial assistance, donated supplies, or educational and emotional support.
-Many offer a little of everything to help families who are struggling.
+Charities for single parents provide support to mothers and fathers who are raising kids on their own.
+These 501(c)3 a non-profit organizations donate food and supplies, offer financial assistance, and provide educational and emotional support—and many offer a little bit of everything to help underserved families in need.

 Whether you want to help one of these worthy organizations via a tax-exempt donation or are seeking help for your own family, these eight charities aid, benefit, and guide single moms and dads, and they're truly great places to give.